home-assistant/home-assistant.io/source/_integrations/discord.markdown

 The `message` field will accept any string value input as a literal value.
 If quotation marks are input, the quotations will come through in the message.

-For example: `message: Hello, world!` will come through as is, however, `message: "Hello, world!"` will come through with the quotation marks.
+For example: `message: Hello, world!` will appear exactly as is, while `message: "Hello, world!"` will include the quotation marks in the message.

 ## Set Channel IDs as necessary